-Participating in ‘Advocacy Day’ is one of the highlights of the NYC-DC ride.
-It’s a chance for you to really make your voice heard and show your elected officials that you care and want them to work towards a better future.
-Advocacy Day is only open to registered participants of the NYC-DC ride.
+Participating in ‘Advocacy Day’ is one of the highlights of our 2017 Red White and Blue Ridge Ride.
+It’s a chance for you to really make your voice heard, show your elected officials you care and want them to work towards a better future.
+Advocacy Day is only open to registered participants.

-On the ride, you’ll receive a packet that will include more specific information about your meeting, including the exact time and location (i.e. building and room).
-Your packet will also include training materials, a suggested script to help you with messaging, and information on the voting record of your Senator(s) and Representative(s) relating to cycling advocacy, conservation, and climate change.
+On the ride, you’ll receive a packet that will include the time and location of your meeting, a suggested script, and other training materials to help you with messaging.
+This packet will also contain information on the voting record of your Senator(s) and Representative(s) relating to cycling advocacy, conservation, and climate change.

 What time will my meetings be?